ellakoa/postcard-poem/content/posts/the-curious-sea.md

   The bees stopped buzzing,
-  and when all the espying was done the mist slipped quietly back from where it had come and again, the sea became one.
+  and when all the espying was done the mist slipped quietly back from where it had come.

   As the surf started pounding
   many had the same thought